CuSTOM-Bio/ELeFHAnt-python/README.md

 out = CelltypeAnnotation(reference = reference.object, query = mydata.object, downsample = False, downsample_to = 100, classification_method = "Ensemble", crossvalidationSVM = 10, validatePredictions = True, selectvarfeatures = 2000, ntree = 500, cost = 10 classification_approach = "ClassifyCells")
 ## What does each parameter do?
 ```
-reference: a processed Seurat object with Celltypes column in the metadata
+reference: a processed Scanpy object with Celltypes column in the metadata

-query: a processed Seurat object with seurat_clusters column in the metadata
+query: a processed Scanpy object with clusters column in the metadata

 downsample: logical Indicator (True or False) to downsample reference, enabling fast computation. if classification_method is set to "ClassifyCells_usingApproximation" query will be downsampled along with reference.